 Kamado Joe KJ23RHC Ceramic Classic II Charcoal Grill

 Anyone looking for a compact kamado grill should consider the Kamado Joe KJ24RHC for the best possible portability.
 This grill is created of ceramic and offers a sturdy wheelbase so you can get grilling anytime and anywhere you like.
 This is a great option for someone who wants a small grill with all the typical features of a kamado.

 The build on this grill is ceramic and includes a sturdy cart along with a locking wheel system.
 The price is also fairly average for a high-end model and has the features that put it in that category.
 The kamado grill has a cooking area of 508 square inches, which is pretty reasonable.
 However, there is no separate warming area to make use of.

 This cooker can reach temperatures of up to 700 degrees Fahrenheit.
 It also has a heat gauge that gives you information about the temperature inside the grill area.
 The start-up time is minimal.
-All you need to do is get the charcoal going and prepare things to start cooking up ribs, burgers, and more.
+All you need to do is get the charcoal going and prepare things to start cooking up ribs, burgers, turkey, and more.

 Many accessories are available with this model such as locking casters, an ash pan, folding side shelves, a sturdy frame, and a lifetime warranty on ceramic parts.
 The grill is also just as easy to use as it is to transport and store.
 As long as you have experience using charcoal, getting used to using the kamado grill is simple.

 ● Offers the option to fine-tune temperature easily